mlan/docker-kopano/README.md

 make init
 ```

-Then you can assess WebApp on the URL [`http://localhost:8008`](http://localhost:8008) and log in with the user name `demo` and password `demo` .
-You can send yourself a test email by typing:
+Now you can assess WebApp on the custom docker network at URL `http://app` and log in with the user name `demo` and password `demo`.

 ```bash
 make web